Serendipity brought us to Sinai.

 - Some people think it’s boring, but there’s a lot you can do (both news to us)

 Honestly, it was hard to figure out much more.
 So we checked prices, realised it’s cheap, and off we went.

 Many people who have stayed in Dahab for years originally intended to go for a week or two.

 One look at the photo above and you can understand why.

 That said, Dahab is a bit weird.
 But we grew to love it within a couple of days.

-Firstly, it is packed with expats.
+Firstly, it is packed with expats, which sometimes just made us feel like foreigners.
 Our neighbours were German.
 There were Russians in our tiny street.
 Both these families had lived there for ages and didn’t speak Arabic.